 Norwegian Gravlaks and Hoffmeister Sauce

 The delicacy depicted above was served at a Midsummer-night celebration I attended here in the USA a couple of years ago.
-We had a huge bon fire and all kinds of traditional Norwegians foods, folk dancing and Norwegian music.
+We had a huge bonfire and all kinds of traditional Norwegian foods, Norwegian Folk Dancing, and Norwegian music.

-The Norwegian Vikings that live here have not forgotten their homeland traditions or recipes.
-At the same time they have adapted well and blended in perfectly with the American culture.
-The English language is surely no problem - well...once in a while I get my v's and my w' mixed up - u no. he he he
+The Norwegian Vikings that live here in the USA have not forgotten their homeland traditions or recipes.
+At the same time, they have adapted well and blended in perfectly with the American culture.
+The English language is surely no problem - well...once in a while I personally, get my v's and my w's mixed up - a Norwegian thing - UFF DA!

 The picture of the Gravlaks above is served with Hoffmeister Sauce, also called Mustard Sauce, sennepssaus in Norwegian.

 My sister-in-law, Gerd Merete cooking (above)

-He is an expert at slicing the fish very thin at an angle.
-He has showed me how to fillet a fish and warned me - don't cut yourself.
+He is an expert at slicing fish very thin at an angle.
+He has shown me how to fillet a fish and warned me - don't cut yourself.
 There is a special knife especially made for filleting and it is super sharp.

 2 fresh salmon fillets